Stage 1: Self-Discovery | Core Identity

 Include:

-• What you have been hiding (shadow) and what you are reclaiming;
+What you've been hiding (shadow) and what you're reclaiming;

-• What stories you are ready to let go of (limiting beliefs);
+What stories you're ready to let go of (limiting beliefs);

-• What you are no longer willing to let fear stop you from doing;
+What you're no longer willing to let fear stop you from doing;

 Write it in the first person.
-Write it as if you were telling someone you trust everything they would need to know to truly understand you.
-Aim for 1 to 2 pages and an honest record of who you are at this moment in time.
+Write it as if you're telling someone you trust everything they would need to know to truly understand you - this will be an honest record of who you are at this moment in time.

 Part 4: Your non-negotiables